Kevinobote/Well-being-index-of-Galaxies/README.md

 1. **Deadline**: Wednesday, 27th March 2024, 1:00 PM EAT.
 2. **Submission Format**:
    - Compress all files into a folder named `firstname_lastname.zip`.
-   - Email the zipped folder to Laura Mideva, @iLabAfrica Course Administrator, at LMideva@strathmore.edu.

 ## Evaluation Criteria:
 - Quality of presentation of findings in the slide presentation.